 Key benefits

-Best for: Situations requiring targeted conversations.
+Best suited for: Situations that require targeted conversations.

 3. Power dialer